 The Cycle of Guna and Karma

 Karma is the measure of whether our activities are exceeding or falling short of expectations defined by a role.
-The role is itself produced from karma.
-Therefore, as a person responds to the demands of a given role, he or she creates future roles.
+A person is put into a particular role due to their previously created karma.
+Therefore, as a person responds to the demands of a given role, he or she creates more karma and hence future roles.
 The role is objective and not subjective.
 Hence, the law of moral judgments is also objective and not subjective.
 This fact allows us to formulate a natural theory of morality, and explain how the consequences of moral judgment are responsible for what we call “motion” or the transmigration of the soul.

 As we play our role well, we can either rise to a higher role or renounce all roles.
-As we play our roles badly, we are further bounded in constraining roles where we have limited freedom.
+As we play our roles badly, we are bound in constraining roles where we have limited freedom.

 Guna and karma, therefore, constitute a cycle of causality.
 Karma creates circumstances.
-A living entity analyzes these situations and forms personal theories about how the world works, and what kinds of meanings and pleasures he can expect to enjoy in the given circumstances, thus changing his guna.
+A living entity tries to comprehend these situations makes strategies for action in order to enjoy in the given circumstances, thus changing his guna.
 The new guna now produce new activities and depending on whether these activities exceed or fall short of expectations, new karma is created.
 This causal cycle runs in a cyclic time where the universe itself goes through the same kinds of events over and over.
 The living entity in the universe is, therefore, going in circles: (1) due to guna-karma cycle, and (2) due to time cycle.

 As the person creates good karma, he rises up the material tree and enjoys greater autonomy, power, and responsibility.
 As the person creates bad karma, he falls down the material tree and enjoys greater bondage, subservience, and determinism.
 There is pleasure in all kinds of material situations, provided one has adapted their taste of enjoyment according to the circumstances available.
 As the good karma is over, the living entity again falls down.
 Likewise, when the bad karma is over, the living entity rises up.
 In this way, there is also a cycle of going up and down the universal tree.
 This last cycle is called “transmigration” and it emerges from the guna-karma cycle and the time cycle.